Festival Guidelines & Policies

 WRISTBANDS

-All those who pay admission to the festival are issued wristbands at the gate which designate whether they have paid for the full weekend or individual days.
-These wristbands must be affixed around the wrist and displayed at all times while on the festival grounds.
+All those who pay admission to the festival receive wristbands at the gate.
+The colors/patterns of the wristbands designate whether they have paid for the full weekend or individual days.
+Wristbands must be affixed around the wrist and displayed at all times while on the festival grounds.
 Festival patrons may leave and re-enter the grounds at their convenience, provided they show their wristbands to gate personnel upon re-entry.

 SEATING